Recent Animal & Pet

 It is not unusual to have an animal logo as the face of your business.
 It will often be the first thing people see and the main thing they will remember about your business.
 When crafting the animal logo, many businesses invest plenty of time until they achieve the perfect look.
 Pet related companies use their logos to show what they offer with a single glance.
 The best design will show what the company is all about in an instant.
 However, when developing a brand for a pet store, pet food supplier, groomer, pet shop, or other pet-oriented business, there are several aspects to consider.

-When it comes to a great logo, simplicity is key.
+When it comes to a great animal logo design, simplicity is key.
 A customer should be able to easily recognize your it anywhere, be it online or in print.
 Ask yourself if a customer could easily describe your logo to a friend or family member.
 If so, could they in turn picture your logo and recognize it?

 Let’s consider Apple computer.
 It’s a well-known logo that conjures a mental image of an apple silhouette with a bite taken out.
 Though most logos are not that straightforward, Apple’s concept is a good one to follow.
 Apple’s rule of thumb is a good one to follow.
 Create a logo that is easy to describe but is also memorable.

-People usually notice logos for just a moment, which is not long enough to make much of an impression.
+People usually notice pet logos for just a moment, which is not long enough to make much of an impression.
 If there are too many elements and it is too busy, the customer won’t recall it accurately later.
 The best animal focused business logo brings an instant image to mind that conveys an immediate message.
 Select a design that people can distinguish and recall later when looking to buy your product seen in an ad or billboard.
+Read one success story Sit Fido

 Works in Monochrome and Color

-Colors are important in the world of marketing.
+Colors are important in the world of marketing and in pet logos.
 Colors can speak as much about the business as the images do.
 White is the color of cleanliness, an ideal message for groomers, foods, pet shops, and sitting businesses.

 Black and gray are elegant and authoritative, the perfect sentiment for animal care businesses and pet rescue organizations.